 people who call themselves applied linguists should stop agonizing about the nature of their enquiry, and just get on with it.

 However, two decades in French academia have given me a fair perspective on relevant research in France, and have taught me caution when discussing my field.
 Many key terms show at best limited overlap in meaning in the two languages, and often have very different connotations.
 Applied linguistics and linguistique appliquée are one such pair.
-I thought I’d take a moment to tease the two terms apart, but as often happens once you start unpicking you can end up with quite a long thread (and in the end I converted this post into a paper).
+I thought I’d take a moment to tease the two terms apart, but as often happens once you start unpicking you can end up with quite a long thread.
 And it turns out, I am not alone in finding this a ticklish issue, even if we restrict our purview to a single language:

 from time to time the underlying uncertainty about the scope and status of applied linguistics breaks surface […] the issue is a highly contentious one that raises quite fundamental questions about academic identity.Widdowson, 2000: 4

 A number of researchers have looked at the term applied linguistics (and its French counterpart linguistique appliquée) from a historical viewpoint (Linn, 2008, 2011; Smith, 2015), from a contrastive perspective (Berthet, 2009; Liddicoat, 2009; Véronique, 2009), and from an epistemological standpoint (Carter & McCarthy, 2015; Véronique, 2009, 2010; Widdowson, 2000).
 What follows is the skeleton and links for a paper you can read on ResearchGate; comments welcome.

 Linguistics applied and applied linguistics

 Widdowson (1980) drew a distinction between applied linguistics and what he termed linguistics applied.